 Next, audit existing content and identify department and role-level knowledge and skills gaps.
 So, if one of your priorities is to speed up onboarding for technical roles, you might find gaps in product-specific walkthroughs or policy training that aligns with role expectations.

-Alternatively, if you’re aiming to support leadership development, you might discover that existing content lacks depth in areas like decision-making frameworks, performance coaching or conflict management.
+Alternatively, if you’re aiming to support leadership development, you might discover that existing courses lack depth in areas like decision-making frameworks, performance coaching or conflict management.

 Once you have clarity on what gaps you need to fill, map training modules to each role or team using a content framework that supports version control and modularity.
 This allows you to personalize learning paths based on job function, location or compliance requirements.